Vernon Carey: 2006

 The team once again considered moving Carey in 2006 – this time to right guard; however, that notion was quickly abandoned.
 During a season when the Dolphins' offensive line struggled early in the year, Carey was the lone bright spot.
 Starting all 16 games of the year at right tackle, Carey was by far the Dolphins' most consistent and productive offensive lineman.

 2007

 During a news conference that occurred during the first day of the 2007 NFL draft, head coach Cam Cameron announced Carey as the team's starting left tackle.

 2008

 With the Dolphins drafting Jake Long first overall, Carey was moved to the right tackle spot where he started all 16 games in 2008.
 According to Pro Football Focus, Carey was rated the seventh-best tackle in the NFL.
 He only yielded six sacks during the entire season with six hits and 13 pressures to quarterbacks.

 2009

 In 2009, Carey started all 16 games for the Dolphins at the right tackle spot.
-At the end of the 2009 season Carey has started 74 straight games for the Dolphins heading into the off-season.
+At the end of the 2009 season Carey had started 74 straight games for the Dolphins heading into the off-season.

 Carey gave up only four sacks in 2009.